Smart Lockbox

 Main architecture components:

-- Input: 3x4 keypad, admin button, mechanical endstop.
+- Input: 3x4 keypad and one admin button.

-- Network side: ESP32 DevKitC for logging and possible admin reset/dashboard.
+- Network side: ESP32 DevKitC with a small web admin panel.

-- STM32 controls the servo, buzzer, and LCD.
+- The STM32 checks the PIN, controls the servo, updates the LCD, and triggers the buzzer.

 Software State Machine